stormchaserroleplaying/stormchaserRPG/Talents/General/index.md

 ## Actorᴮᴳ
 Skilled at mimicry and dramatics, you gain the following benefits:
-* Increase your Charisma score by 1, to a maximum of 20.
-* You have advantage on Charisma (Deception) and Charisma (Performance) checks when trying to pass yourself off as a different person.
+* You have +1d on Charisma (Deception) and Charisma (Performance) checks when trying to pass yourself off as a different person.
 * You can mimic the speech of another person or the sounds made by other creatures.
 You must have heard the person speaking, or heard the creature make the sound, for at least 1 minute.
 A successful Wisdom (Insight) check contested by your Charisma (Deception) check allows a listener to determine that the effect is faked.

 ## Athleteᴮᴳ
 You have undergone extensive physical training to gain the following benefits:
-* Increase your Strength or Dexterity score by 1, to a maximum of 20.
 * When you are prone, standing up uses only 5 feet of your movement.
 * Climbing doesn’t cost you extra movement.
 * You can make a running long jump or a running high jump after moving only 5 feet on foot, rather than 10 feet.